PlaidCloud/website/content/en/docs/tasks/administer-cluster/network-policy-provider/antrea-network-policy.md

 ---

 <!-- overview -->
-This page shows how to install and use Antrea CNI plugin on Kubernetes.
+This page shows how to install and use Antrea CNI plugin on PlaidCloud.
 For background on Project Antrea, read the [Introduction to Antrea](https://antrea.io/docs/).

 ## {{% heading "prerequisites" %}}

-You need to have a Kubernetes cluster.
+You need to have a PlaidCloud cluster.
 Follow the [kubeadm getting started guide](/docs/reference/setup-tools/kubeadm/) to bootstrap one.

 <!-- steps -->